-Dr. Johnson specializes in neuropsychology and is part of the University of Pittsburgh Department of Orthopaedic Surgery and the UPMC Center for Sports Medicine.
+Dr. Johnson specializes in neuropsychology and is part of the University of Pittsburgh Department of Orthopaedic Surgery and the UPMC Rooney Sports Complex.
 As a member of the Sports Concussion Program, he studies the effects of sports-related trauma on the brain and helps to develop groundbreaking techniques in the treatment and evaluation of concussions.

 Nathan E. Kegel, PhD

 Dr. Kegel is a member of the University of Pittsburgh Department of Orthopaedic Surgery and specializes in sports medicine.
 After completing his fellowship at UPMC in the area of sports medicine neuropsychology, he joined the clinical and research team in the UPMC Sports Medicine Concussion Program and serves as an instructor in the Division of Sports Medicine.

 A native of Pittsburgh, Dr. Kegel completed his undergraduate studies at the University of Pittsburgh, and obtained his master's and doctoral degrees from Duquesne University.
 He has extensive background training in pediatric neuropsychology.

 Specializing in concussion and mild traumatic brain injury, Dr. Puskar is a clinical neuropsychologist and instructor at the UPMC Sports Medicine Concussion Program in the Department of Orthopaedic Surgery.
 Her research interests include biopsychosocial factors impacting concussion in adult populations.

 She completed a doctoral program in clinical psychology from the Indiana University of Pennsylvania, a postdoctoral fellowship from Kreinbrook Psychological Services in Greensburg, Pa., and a neuropsychology fellowship in sports concussion at UPMC.